andyluo03/Makima-Lang/README.md

 # Makima
-Compiler and documentation for Makima, a statically-typed general purpose language with a focus on control.
+Makima is a statically-typed language with a focus on control.
+This is primarily a project for me (Andy), to learn about compilers in my free time.